Swoot1/ria2015/blog/2015-11-29-validation-with-firebase.markdown

 You find it at https://\<YOUR-APP-NAME\>.firebaseio.com/?page=Security.
 It basically says that it's ok for anyone (in the whole wide world) to read your data and to write anything to your data.
 As you surely understand this is not recommended. **People can not be trusted.**

 ###New validation rules
-What we want is to validate each resources separately according to their security level so that we're in control of the data.
+What we want is to validate each resource separately according to their security level so that we're in control of the data.

 In this example we have a database containing co-workers.
 Each co-worker has a fullname and an employee number.